grssnbchr/categorical-spatial-interpolation/analysis/index.md

-realize when I wrote this blog post (before that I used the package `SpaDES::splitRaster` to split up a traditional `raster`-grid into regular tiles, but for this blog post I wanted to keep the dependencies on a minimum and only use the lattest and hottest stuff like `sf`).
+realize when I wrote this blog post (before that I used the package `SpaDES::splitRaster` to split up a traditional `raster`-grid into regular tiles, but for this blog post I wanted to keep the dependencies on a minimum).

 On a 4-CPU-core-laptop like mine, the following takes about 5 minutes.
-Calculating ~80 maps with a raster width of 1000 (instead of 300), which I had to do for my book, took quite some time, as you can imagine.
+Calculating ~80 maps with a grid width of 1000 (instead of 300), which I had to do for my book, took quite some time, as you can imagine.
 I actually experimented with "outsourcing" this calcualation to a remote cluster (for instance provided by Microsoft Azure), but then that was quite costly and I decided that for my one-time-use, it would be easier